Setting Sail Together: Why Combining Finances Matters

 2. Organize the Moving Pieces

-Once your goals are clear, it is time to bring structure to the chaos.
-Decide which accounts will be joint and which will remain separate.
-Create a simple system for who pays which bills.
 The goal here is to reduce clutter and simplify your financial moving parts so you can focus on building your life together.